malware-dev/MDK-SE/README.md

 ### Can I use this in VSCode?
 No. Visual Studio Code and Visual Studio has nothing in common outside of the name.

+### Visual Studio is Throwing Errors!
+If you see an error in Visual Studio like:
+>Unable to create project (MDK.Services.IngameScriptWizard does not exist)

+Make sure you're up to date with the latest version of Visual Studio.

 ### General features
 * Helps you create a fully connected script project in Visual Studio, with all references in place
 * Requires that you have the game installed, but does _not_ require you to have it running